aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 Now it is "just" your part of the work that remains.
 Most of this work is to be done in the files in `tram/utils`.
+They contain `TODO` comments that instruct you what to do.

 Links in `home.html` and `show_route.html` should also be changed to your local files when you are able to generate them.
+This is likewise explained in comments in these files.

-How to create your own static picture `gbg_tramnet.svg` is explained in `tramviz.py`: just set the color uniformly to white and make a search.
+How to create your own static picture `gbg_tramnet.svg` is explained in `tramviz.py`: just set the color uniformly to white and make any search.

 You can of course also makes the HTML files look nicer if you have time!